olemarius/olemarius/README.md

 ### 👈🏼 About me
 I'm the co-founder and senior developer at Bloc.
-Beside coding, I like coffee, fishing, hiking, gym and good food.
+Beside coding, I like coffee, travel, lifting weights and good food.

 ### 📍 Bloc
 Bloc is a small tech company in Oslo, Norway that developed a platform for making websites for non tech-savy people.
 More at www.bloc.net

 ### 🧠 Skills
-- Vue 2, Vue 3
+- Vue 2, Vue 3, Pinia,
 - CSS, Less, Tailwind CSS, Windi CSS, Bootstrap
 - JavaScript, TypeScript
 - Vite, Webpack, Rollup, Bower, Grunt